 What We Do

-We also help disabled children and young people with equipment such as mobility carts, wheelchairs and bicycles so that they can attend school and have more personal freedom.
-Some of the youngsters are selected by voluntary organisations of disabled people such as DRIMS based in Bo.
-Others have been found in remote villages by our volunteers Chernor Barrie and Sulaiman Bah.
-Chernor and Sulaiman have transported mobility carts and wheelchairs by boat to remote villages on Sherbro island and the Turtle Islands.
-Nobody on these islands had ever seen a mobility cart before.
-The photographs on the home page show two young people crawling in the dirt near their homes and then riding their mobility carts.
-The positive impact on a child's life from receiving a mobility cart or wheelchair is immediate and profound.
-It restores dignity and enables the child to go to school regularly.
+We also help disabled children and young people with equipment such as mobility carts, wheelchairs and crutches so that they can attend school and have more personal freedom.
+Some of the youngsters are selected by voluntary organisations of disabled people such as Disability Inclusion based in Bo.
+Others have been found in remote villages by our volunteers, who have transported crutches, mobility carts and wheelchairs by boat to remote villages on Sherbro island and the Turtle Islands. and to villages in rural areas far from Freetown.
+Often in a remote village

 Senneh cannot walk so we gave him a mobility cart.
 We also paid for a solar light for his room so that he can study after dark and mosquito netting for his windows.
 Senneh aged 17 is an orphan living in very poor conditions.
 No student can succeed if they cannot study after dark, which comes early in Sierra Leone, or if school attendance is prevented by malaria.
 Before we gave Senneh his solar light he would leave his home every evening and sit under a street light to study.
 But for about six months each year the rains make this impossible.
 His recent text reads: